Hugh Evan-Thomas: Service at the Admiralty

-In 1909, Evan-Thomas was offered the job of captain of the fleet, in effect a promotion.
-Instead, in July 1910, he accepted command of the Britannia Royal Naval College at Dartmouth (still known as HMS Britannia).
+In November 1909 Evan-Thomas was offered the position of captain of the fleet in the Home Fleet.
+Instead, in July 1910, he accepted command of the Royal Naval College at Dartmouth.
 It was intended that the two princes, Edward and Albert would attend the college, as their father (now King George V) had done.
 Fisher observed that the service would benefit from Evan-Thomas' time at the college, and it would be a favour to the king, but would not otherwise help his career.
-In February 1911 the college was struck by measles, causing the princes to be moved to Evan-Thomas own home until the outbreak was over.
-Both caught the illness, but happily survived, unlike one cadet who died.
-The Evan-Thomas household received various cures sent by anxious members of the public following news of the events.
+In February 1911 the college was struck by measles, causing the princes to be moved to Evan-Thomas' own home until the outbreak was over.
+Both caught the illness, but survived, while one cadet who died.
 Edward, now Prince of Wales, left the college in March to go on to a posting at sea.

 A second incident occurred when the king was expected to visit to unveil a statue of himself.
 A rumour spread about the school that someone intended to deface the statue just before the visit.
 Evan-Thomas attempted to prevent this by setting the staff on guard over the statue all night.
 The staff, being civilians, refused, and Evan-Thomas sacked them.
 Matters got into the press and the visit was cancelled, although this coincided with the national strike and the matter disappeared from public attention.
-In July 1912 Evan-Thomas was promoted to Rear-Admiral, not for any particular service but because it was his turn as the next most senior officer.
+In July 1912 Evan-Thomas was promoted to Rear-Admiral by seniority.
 He served on a committee, went on a training course, and then awaited a new command on half pay.
-In December 1913 he was appointed second in command of the first battle squadron of the Home fleet.
+In December 1913 he was appointed second in command of the 1st Battle Squadron of the Home Fleets.
 Whether this appointment was encouraged by the king is uncertain, although royal intervention was certainly used to assist other naval officers at this time.
 Evan-Thomas record of achievement was sufficient in its own right to merit the appointment.